fabiojmendes/Autosys/README.md

 The low-power Bluetooth module is responsible for emitting advertising packets containing temperature data.
-A more powerful device connected to the main power will collect those results and send them using MQTT in line protocol format.
+A more powerful device connected to the main power collects those results and send them using MQTT in line protocol format.
 On the backend, Telegraf and InfluxDB are used to collect and store those metrics.
 A Grafana [dashboard](#tempsys-dashboard) is configured with alerts in case temperatures are sustained above a certain threshold.

-On top of the temperature, the module will also send its current voltage and RSSI for observability purposes.
-This will help predict when it is time to change the battery or if the device needs to be moved for better reception.
+On top of the temperature, the module also sends its current voltage and RSSI for observability purposes.
+This helps predict when it is time to change the battery or if the device needs to be moved for better reception.

 ### Repositories